styiannis/prefix-tries/README.md

 ### Using Trie Maps

-Trie Maps combine the prefix-matching capabilities of tries with key-value storage.
-They're ideal for scenarios where you need to associate values with string keys while maintaining prefix search functionality.

-Here's a basic example using the memory-optimized `CompressedTrieMap`:
+A basic example using the memory-optimized `CompressedTrieMap`:

 ```typescript
 import { CompressedTrieMap } from 'prefix-tries';